 The Boat Run Program monitors the tidal portion of the Delaware River from the head of tide at Trenton (RM133.4) to the mouth of the Delaware Bay, delineated as a line from Cape May, New Jersey to Lewes, Delaware.
-See Figure 5 for a graphical depiction of the monitored area.
+See Figure 3.2 in Section 3.3 (Assessment Methodology) for a graphical depiction of the monitored area.